How to Sign Up for USPS Informed Delivery

 The service is completely free.
 USPS doesn't charge you anything, and there's no catch.
 You don't need a credit card.
 You do need to verify your identity, because USPS wants to make sure you actually live at the address you're getting mail for.

-Informed Delivery works for three kinds of addresses:
+USPS officially supports three kinds of addresses:

 • Business addresses.
 If you run a business at a commercial address, you can sign up with a USPS.com business account.
-Same daily photos.

-One catch: your mailbox needs to be "uniquely coded" by USPS.
-Most addresses are.
-Some apartment buildings and condos aren't, which means the mail carrier scans every piece for the whole building as one route.
-If yours isn't uniquely coded, the signup page will tell you, and USPS will let you get on a waiting list.
+One catch that trips people up: your mailbox needs to be "uniquely coded" by USPS.
+Single-family homes almost always are.
+Some apartment buildings and condos aren't, which means the carrier scans the whole building as one route and Informed Delivery can't tell which scan belongs to which unit.
+If yours isn't uniquely coded, the signup will tell you and offer a waiting list.

 What you need before you start